soxziw/raft-2pc-database/README.md

   int32 leaderId = 2; // So follower can redirect clients
   int32 prevLogIndex = 3; // Index of log entry immediately preceding new ones
   int32 prevLogTerm = 4; // Term of prevLogIndex entry
-  repeated LogEntry entries = 5; // Log entries to store (empty for heartbeat) int32 commitIndex = 6; // Last entry known to be committed }
+  repeated Entry entries = 5; // Log entries to store (empty for heartbeat) int32 commitIndex = 6; // Last entry known to be committed }
 ```